 This seems painful; there must be a better way

 As seen above, using what RHC knows can go a long way towards keeping your repositories healthy.
 However, as awesome as RHC is, there are a few things it can’t do that would make your life even easier.

 - It doesn’t have a list of the vulnerabilities that affect your components (unless you have Sonatype Nexus Repository Pro).

 - It can’t contact the owners of an application that uses vulnerable components.

 - It can’t keep those components out of your software development lifecycle (build, test, deploy, etc).

-In each of these cases, Nexus Lifecycle (in concert with Nexus Firewall) can help.
+In each of these cases, Sonatype Lifecycle (in concert with Sonatype Repository Firewall) can help.
 You can still use what RHC doesknow to do the research needed to remediate those vulnerable components, it’s just often easier to use an automated solution with better data instead.